 The Swimming and Triathlon Society supports the Splash Foundation, which teaches swimming to domestic helpers and refugees.
 In addition, we welcome residents of the China Coast Community to the Club for an annual lunch.

-Our community outreach activities naturally revolve around sports, but we also make financial contributions, in part, using proceeds from fines imposed for using mobile phones on Club Premises and other donations made by both the Club and the Sections/ DSA (Designated Sports Association)/ Societies as well as groups of members.
-On average, the Club makes charitable donations of approximately HK$1 million per year.
+Our community outreach activities naturally revolve around sports, but we also make considerable financial contributions, in part, using proceeds from fines imposed for using mobile phones on Club Premises and other donations made by both the Club and the Sections/ DSA (Designated Sports Association)/ Societies as well as groups of members.